Meet our Experts

 Dr. Kyle Burks

 Dr. Kyle Burks has more than 20 years of broad-based management and animal care experience.
-His most recent position was Chief Executive Officer of Sacramento Zoo.
-Kyle also served as Executive Vice President and Chief Operating Officer of the Denver Zoo and as Insight Integration Manager at The Walt Disney Company.
+His most recent position was chief executive officer of Sacramento Zoo.
+Kyle also served as executive vice president and chief operating officer of the Denver Zoo and as insight integration manager at The Walt Disney Company.
 His career uniquely combines animal management with cutting-edge business principles.
-Kyle earned his Ph.D. and Master’s Degree from Georgia Institute of Technology.
+Kyle earned his doctorate and master’s degree from Georgia Institute of Technology.

 Vice President & Managing Director of Audubon Nature Institute’s Downtown Locations

-Growing up on the tropical island of Okinawa, Rich developed a love of all aquatic life.
+Rich Toth developed a love of all aquatic life growing up on the tropical island of Okinawa.
 An avid aquarium hobbyist, Rich was breeding tropical fish at home by the time he was 10 years old.
-After receiving a BS in Marine Biology from Texas A&M in 1990, Rich began his career as a Laboratory Technician at the University of Texas Marine Biomedical Institute.
-Rich quickly found his passion and began a career in the aquarium industry when he joined the team at Texas State Aquarium as an Aquarist in 1992.
-In 1993, Rich chose to advance in his career by joining the Audubon Aquarium of the Americas in New Orleans.
-There, he began his employment as a Senior Aquarist working his way up to Director of Animal Husbandry in 2012.
-In 2014, Rich began a new chapter at Audubon, when he was promoted to Vice President and Managing Director of Audubon Nature Institute’s Downtown Properties.
+After receiving a bachelor’s degree in marine biology from Texas A&M University in 1990, Rich began his career as a laboratory technician at the University of Texas Marine Biomedical Institute.
+Rich quickly found his passion and began a career in the aquarium field when he joined the team at Texas State Aquarium as an aquarist in 1992.
+In 1993, Rich chose to advance his career by joining Audubon Aquarium of the Americas in New Orleans.
+He began his employment as a senior aquarist, working his way up to director of animal husbandry in 2012.
+In 2014, Rich began a new chapter at Audubon, when he was promoted to vice president and managing director of Audubon Nature Institute’s downtown properties.

-Focusing on conservation, community partnerships, financial stability, and customer service, Rich has enhanced the overall success of Audubon’s Downtown Facilities.
-Through this experience, he has been able to share his success with other AZA Zoos and Aquariums.
-Rich is an active participant in AZA where he holds a Professional Fellow membership and serves as a Facility Inspector.
+Focusing on conservation, community partnerships, financial stability, and customer service, Rich has enhanced the overall success of Audubon’s downtown facilities.
+Through this experience, he has been able to share his success with other organizations accredited by the Association of Zoos and Aquariums (AZA).
+Rich is an active participant in AZA, where he holds a professional fellow membership and serves as a facility inspector.